0x973/0x973/README.md

 - 🔭 Development studio: [PingBASE](https://github.com/pingbase)
 - 🌱 I’m currently learning **Go and Algorithms**
 - 📫 How to reach me: [@zz](mailto:zak@pingbase.cn)
+- 🤔️ "We are all in the gutter , but some of us are looking at stars."

 ## 📌 My Skills